jtsw1990/poe-headhunter/README.md

 ## Running locally

 The script can be run both manually and automatically in a secured fashion, without needing the user to expose any passwords or secrets.
-Running manually will only call the API and check the listings once.
+Running manually will only run the script to call the API and check the listings once.
+For recurring automated workflows, please refer to the next section

-- run `setup.bat` file, which creates a .env file
+- double click to run `setup_env.bat` file, which creates a .env file
-- open `.env` with a text editor and enter email secret in the following format:
+- open `.env` with a text editor and replace the email secret in the following format:
     `EMAIL_PASSWORD=REPLACE_WITH_YOUR_PASSWORD`
 - run `python main.py` to start the script